• Blog

 Substitution Drawback

-The substitution drawback program allows companies to recover duties on imported goods that are replaced with similar domestic products.
-By doing so, you can benefit from duty refunds while also supporting local industries.
+This program allows companies to recover duties on imported goods that are replaced with similar domestic or imported products of the same 8-digit HTSUS classification.

 Unused Merchandise Drawback